Life Under Sail

 They shop smaller but frequently during the week, shower and do laundry in the clubhouse, and declutter often.
 And they have an off-site storage locker to handle seasonal items.

 When it came to having a child, Lisa was determined to make it work.
 Their son William, almost 9, has the larger forward berth and they have the smaller aft room.
-They spend four winter evenings a week taking William to hockey games and practises.
+They spend four winter evenings a week taking William to hockey games and practices.
 When he wanted to learn drumming, Lisa found a roll-up electronic practice pad with drumsticks.
 He plays mini hockey in the living area, does homework at the flip-down dining table and in summer hangs out with the other boaters’ kids; in winter he has school friends over.

 COST: Compared to Toronto’s escalating real estate and rental costs, living on a boat seems cheap; yacht clubs and marinas are overrun each spring with inquiries.
 But living aboard is more expensive than people realize.
 While a fixer-upper sailboat can be purchased for as low as $40,000, the fixing-up part can be pricey and monthly bills are considerable.
 In addition to hydro and water (usually included in summer mooring fees), there are docking fees based on boat length and fees for pumping out (sewage).
 As well, a yacht club charges initiation fees — marinas don’t — plus rental of storage lockers and a mailbox.